phanumat/Documentation/smartapp-web-services-developers-guide/overview.rst

 The diagram above outlines the following standard steps in the API Connection and Usage process:

 #.
-A user of the external system takes some action that initiates a "Connect to SmartThings" flow.
-An example of this is an `IFTTT <http://www.ifttt.com>`__ user adding the SmartThings "channel".
+A user of the external system takes some action that initiates a "Connect to PEA HiVE" flow.
+An example of this is an `IFTTT <http://www.ifttt.com>`__ user adding the PEA HiVE "channel".

 #.
-The external service will typically redirect to the SmartThings login page.
+The external service will typically redirect to the PEA HiVE login page.
 The HTTP request to this page includes the required OAuth client ID (more details below), allowing our login page to recognize this as a login request using OAuth.

 #.
 The login page is displayed, and if the login is successful, a subsequent page is displayed that allows the now-authenticated user to install and configure the Web Services SmartApp that is associated with the client ID.
 When this step is complete, an authorization code is returned to the browser.